Medical Group, Inc.

 Welcome to our website.
 We hope you find the information we provide informative and helpful.

-Coastal Neurological Medical Group, in La Jolla, California, is the neurology practice of Drs.
-Dee Edward Silver and Amy Nielsen.
+Coastal Neurological Medical Group, in La Jolla, California, is the neurology practice of Dr. Dee Edward Silver.

 Protecting and treating the brain and nervous system is the essence of neurologists' work.